 If you have any questions or need further information, please call the office at 703-684-8807.

-Reporting information concerning registration time and meeting room assignment will be sent to all participants approximately 2 weeks prior to the start of each program.
-The meeting room will open at 7:30 am and the seminar will begin at 8:00 am.
+Reporting information concerning registration time and meeting room assignment will be sent to all participants approximately two weeks prior to the start of the program.
+The seminar meeting room will open at 7:30 am and the seminar will begin at 8:00 am.

 These programs are informal and strictly “off-the-record.”
-No video, power point or audio-visual aids
+No video, PowerPoint or audio-visual aids are utilized in the presentations.

 Great insight to the many viewpoints from the Latin America perspective, especially the reports from the field experts who were all very passionate about their beliefs; glad to have been part of this seminar!Air Force Attendee • Latin America Seminar, 2012